docsforadobe/illustrator-scripting-guide/docs/scriptingJavascript/objectReferences.md

 var getStyle = myStyles["Ice Type"];
 ```

 Each element in the collection is an object of the desired type, and you can access its properties through the collection.
-For example, to get an object’s name, use the `name` property:
+For example, to get an object's name, use the `name` property:

 ```default
 var styleName = app.activeDocument.graphicStyles[0].name;